Twinned Dynamical Decoupling

-We have introduced a new analytic family of dynamical decoupling sequences — T$n$ — that achieve exact cancellation of systematic pulse area errors to all orders, a property we term topological dynamical decoupling.
-The construction is rooted in a simple condition imposed on the pulse phases, leading to closed-form analytic expressions for an arbitrary order sequence.
-We demonstrate these sequences on a superconducting transmon qubits from both IBM Quantum processor ibm{\_}torino and IQM Quantum processor Garnet, observing population plateaus in close agreement with theory.
+To wrap it up, we have introduced a new analytic family of twinned dynamical decoupling sequences — \(T2n\) — that achieve exact cancellation of systematic pulse-area errors to all orders.
+The construction is rooted in simple conditions imposed on the pulse phases, leading to closed-form analytic expressions for an arbitrary order sequence.
+We demonstrate these sequences on superconducting transmon qubits from both IBM Quantum processor ibm{\_}torino and IQM Quantum processor Garnet, observing population plateaus in close agreement with theory.
 We also demonstrate superior performance to the most widely used types of DD sequences, with only UR showing comparable results, as expected from the theoretical predictions.
 These results open a new path for hardware-efficient quantum control, especially in architectures where systematic calibration drift is a limiting factor.
 We anticipate applications in quantum memories, quantum sensing, and error-protected gate synthesis, as well as integration into hybrid error mitigation and correction frameworks.

 This research is supported by the Bulgarian Ministry of Education and Science under the National Program “Young Scientists and Postdoctoral Students – 2”, by the Bulgarian national plan for recovery and resilience, Contract No. BG-RRP-2.004-0008-C01 (SUMMIT), Project No. 3.1.4, and by the European Union’s Horizon Europe research and innovation program under Grant Agreement No. 101046968 (BRISQ).
 We acknowledge the use of the supercomputing cluster PhysOn at Sofia University for this work.
 We acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum team.
 We acknowledge the use of IQM Resonance services for this work.
 The views expressed are those of the authors and do not reflect the official policy or position of IQM.